Central Valley: Drought Indicators

 The hydrology of the present-day Central Valley is driven by surface-water deliveries and associated groundwater pumpage, which in turn reflect the spatial and temporal variability in climate, water availability, and land use.
 Since the early 1990s, the availability of surface water has decreased because of operational changes of the federal Central Valley Project and the California State Water Project.
 Although irrigation has become more efficient, since 2000, land use in the Central Valley has trended toward the planting of permanent crops (vineyards and orchards), replacing non-permanent land uses.
-During the recent droughts of 2007-2010 and 2012-present, groundwater pumping has increased from the combined effects of the drought and these changes.
+During the recent droughts of 2007-2010 and 2012-2017, groundwater pumping has increased from the combined effects of the drought and these changes.
 The increased pumping has re-initiated subsidence.
-In order to document historical subsidence and monitor continued changes, the USGS has gathered and interpreted data from a variety of source.
+In order to document historical subsidence and monitor continued changes, the USGS has gathered and interpreted data from a variety of sources.

 Interferometric Synthetic Aperture Radar (InSAR) is a satellite-based remote sensing technique that can detect centimeter level land subsidence (and uplift) at high spatial detail.
 Synthetic Aperture Radar (SAR) imagery is produced by reflecting radar signals off a target area and measuring the two-way travel time back to the satellite.
 The InSAR technique uses two SAR scenes of the same area taken at different times which are then processed together to produce maps called interferograms that show relative land-surface-elevation change between the two SAR acquisition dates.

 The Areas of Interest dataset is where InSAR data has been interpreted to produce a time-history of subsidence.

 Continuous GPS (CGPS)